-Mrs Proudman and Mrs Kennedy have extensive experience as class teachers and leaders.
+Mrs Kennedy has extensive experience as class teachers and leaders.
 We have knowledge of a wide range of special educational needs.

 Mrs Kennedy attends the termly SENCo meetings at BEP (Bradgate Education Partnership), SENCO Net (Leicestershire Network Meetings) and SL Cluster (Autism Outreach).
 Attending these sessions ensures that SEN policies and procedures are monitored and discussed and that we are up to date with any issues or national initiatives about SEND.